rayyankhan47/Blockbase/PROJECT.md

 ## Project Overview

-Blockbase is a version control system for Minecraft builds with AI assistance.
+Blockbase is a version control system for **all Minecraft builds** with AI assistance.
 Think GitHub + Cursor for Minecraft.

+**Use Cases:**
+- 🏗️ **Large Builds**: Track changes to massive bases, cities, castles
+- ⚡ **Redstone Engineering**: Version control for complex circuits, CPUs, ALUs
+- 🌾 **Farms & Automation**: Track improvements to automated systems
+- 🎨 **Creative Projects**: Collaborate on artistic builds
+- 🏛️ **Architecture**: Manage complex structural projects

+**Redstone Engineering** is one compelling use case that demonstrates the power of version control and visual diffing for complex builds.

 ## Priority Order